Military Pilot Vision Requirements — What Each Branch Actually Requires

 Color Vision Deficiency

 This is the hard stop most people don’t want to hear.
-If you fail the PIP plates and fail the FALANT, you are disqualified from pilot training in the Air Force, Army, and Marine Corps with no waiver available.
-The Navy has a limited waiver process for specific rear-cockpit or non-tactical aviation roles, but for pilot candidates — no. There is no treatment for red-green color deficiency.
-Special color vision lenses like the X-Chrom or tinted contacts are explicitly prohibited during testing.
+Fail the PIP plates, fail the FALANT — you’re disqualified from pilot training in the Air Force, Army, and Marine Corps with no waiver available.
+The Navy has a limited waiver process for specific rear-cockpit or non-tactical aviation roles, but for pilot candidates, that door is closed.
+There’s no treatment for red-green color deficiency.
+Special lenses like the X-Chrom or tinted contacts are explicitly prohibited during testing.
+Every branch knows about them.

 Conditions With No Waiver Path

-Keratoconus — even mild, subclinical forme fruste keratoconus detected on corneal topography — is disqualifying with no waiver.
-This comes up more than you’d expect because pre-surgical LASIK screening catches topographic irregularities that candidates had no idea they had.
+Keratoconus — even mild, subclinical forme fruste keratoconus caught on corneal topography — is disqualifying with no waiver.
+This comes up more than you’d expect.
+Pre-surgical LASIK screening catches topographic irregularities that candidates had no idea they were carrying around.

 Monocularity is disqualifying.
-Loss of an eye or functional loss of vision in one eye ends the pilot candidacy conversation completely.
+Loss of an eye, or functional loss of vision in one eye, ends the pilot candidacy conversation entirely.

 A history of retinal detachment or retinal surgery is disqualifying in most cases.
-There is a narrow waiver path in certain post-treatment scenarios, but the approval rate is low and the review process is extensive.
+There’s a narrow waiver path in certain post-treatment scenarios — but the approval rate is low and the review process is extensive.
+Don’t plan around it.

 Glaucoma, optic nerve damage, and significant visual field defects have no waiver pathway for pilot training.
 Neither does a history of corneal transplant.

-The standard I always heard flight surgeons repeat was this: the military is not trying to keep you out.
-It is trying to ensure that at 400 knots at night over water, your visual system will not fail the aircraft or the people depending on you.
-That framing doesn’t make a disqualification hurt less.
-But it is an honest way to understand why these standards exist and why some of them have no exceptions.
+The standard I heard flight surgeons repeat, probably a hundred times across those years at the air station: the military isn’t trying to keep you out.
+It’s trying to ensure that at 400 knots at night over water, your visual system won’t fail the aircraft or the people depending on you.
+That framing doesn’t make a disqualification hurt less — I watched it hurt plenty.
+But it’s an honest way to understand why these standards exist and why some of them have no exceptions.

 Stay in the loop